 California Pepper (Schinus molle) Fast growth to 25-40 ft tall and wide.
 Trunks on old trees very gnarled.
 Clusters of cream flowers will turn to rosy fruit in the fall.
 Messy, plant away from concrete and drains.
 Takes heat and drought well.

 Silk Oak (Grevillea robusta) Fast growing to 50-60 ft tall 20-30 wide.
 Ferny leaf dark green leaves.
 Large orange flower clusters in spring.

 Bay Laurel (Laurus noblis) Compact growth to 20-30 ft tall and wide.
 Bay leaves are aromatic and can be used in cooking small yellow flowers in spring.
 Can be shaped with pruning easily.
-Saratoga Bay Laurel (Laurus noblis Saratoga) Larger rounded leaf and a more tree like habit than the species.
+Hubbard Bay Laurel (Laurus noblis Hubbard) Slightly faster growth, wider leaf, more upright growth than the plain Laurus nobilis Saratoga Bay Laurel (Laurus noblis Saratoga) Larger rounded leaf and a more spreading tree like habit than the plain Laurus nobilis

-Water gum (Tristania laurina) Slower growing to 15-45 ft tall by 10-30 wide.
+Water gum (Tristania laurina Elegant) Slower growing to 15-45 ft tall by 10-30 wide.
 Small yellow flowers in late spring/ early summer.
 Nice bark that peels showing patches of white on brown.
-Smaller glossy green leaves.
-Very clean.
+Smaller glossy green leaves, with new growth emerging red.

 Wilsonii Fruitless Olive (Olea europaea Wilsonii) Fruitless olive that occasionally will bear small crops of fruit.
 25-30 tall and wide, slow to medium growth.
 Grayish green leaves.
 Trunks will become gnarled with age.
 Very tough trees take most conditions.
 Likes heat and dry summer areas.